Pre-Action Protocol for Debt Claims

 A number of points are worth making: –

-- The best way of mitigating against the extended periods of inactivity provided for in the Protocol may involve creditors instructing specialist lawyers almost immediately upon any default; otherwise streetwise debtors may find it quite easy to in effect regularly obtain extend payment terms;
+- The best way of mitigating against the extended periods of inactivity provided for in the Protocol may involve creditors instructing specialist lawyers almost immediately upon any default; otherwise streetwise debtors may find it quite easy to in effect regularly extend payment terms;

-- it is likely that invoice financiers and others with contractual terms entitling them to commercial rates of interest on default and recovery of costs of enforcement will wish to take full advantage of such terms and highlight these to debtors as soon as the enforcement process begins;
+- it is likely that asset financiers and others with contractual terms entitling them to commercial rates of interest on default and recovery of costs of enforcement will wish to take full advantage of such terms and highlight these to debtors as soon as the enforcement process begins;

 - the Protocol says nothing about a creditor’s ability to serve a statutory demand in advance of a bankruptcy petition; whilst of course the courts have for many years criticised the use of insolvency processes in relation to genuinely disputed debts, the Protocol does nothing to dilute creditors’ rights to so proceed where there really is no dispute that a debt is fully due and payable; and